-The women’s Division de Honor has returned for its fifth matchday, with Spain in high spirits after their World League Super Final victory last weekend.
+The women’s Spanish League has returned for its fifth matchday, with Spain in high spirits after their World League Super Final victory last weekend.

 The weekend’s biggest story, however, comes from today’s rescheduled Matchday 3 contest between Mataro and Sabadell, in which Sabadell enjoyed a convincing 16-9 victory.
 The game was a disappointing spectacle in the end, owing to Sabadell’s commanding performance against an underwhelming Mataro side.

 Mataro did however manage to secure a victory this weekend, having played a tough 13-11 game on Saturday against Terrassa.